 |Robert J. Noyce Scholarship Program (STEM) [web site]

 SIUE received a $1.2 million dollar grant from the National Science Foundation (NSF) to provide scholarships for aspiring middle and high school science teachers.
 The five year program will offer $11,500 scholarships to junior and senior students seeking a teaching certification in a STEM field.
 In addition there will be summer internships paying $2,500 for 200 hours of in-service training for freshman and sophomores.
-The Application process is currently open and the deadline for summer 2014 internships and 2014-2015 scholarships is 3/17 at 5pm.
+The Application process is currently open and the deadline for summer 2014 internships is 4/15 at 5pm.